-- to review prior to submitting a permit application that will go through the 11.1 review process. - Explore the use of Conservation Districts in the residential areas of Brookings. - Schedule a time (potentially quarterly) for SHPO staff to visit Brookings to meet with property owners considering submitting a permit application that will require the 11.1 Review process.
-This will provide early design feedback for property owners to ease the 11.1 process. - Consider forming HPCs specific to each historic district, or subcommittees of the existing HPC to act as an informal homeowner's association. - Explore ways to address demolition by neglect, such as working with the SHPO to add to the 11.1 review process or to strengthen or act on Sec.
+- Explore the use of an overlay district to protect the design character of the University Residential and Central Residential Historic Districts. - Establish an informal pre-application meeting to provide an opportunity for an applicant to review design questions and receive design advice prior to submitting a permit application. - " Note that this meeting should be with staff rather than a BHPC member because BHPC members meeting with applicants outside of a public meeting could lead to ex parte communications.
+Applicants are encouraged to seek BHPC consultation on a project during a meeting, prior to scheduling a formal 11.1 review meeting with the BHPC where a recommendation is provided. - Create an informational pamphlet that pairs with the 11.1 review process flowchart that includes information on "things to watch out for" and "consider this" items for property owners to review prior to submitting a permit application that will go through the 11.1 review process. - Explore the use of Conservation Districts in the residential areas of Brookings. - Schedule a time (potentially quarterly) for SHPO staff to visit Brookings to meet with property owners considering submitting a permit application that will require the 11.1 Review process.
+This will provide early design feedback for property owners to ease the 11.1 process. - Consider forming HPCs specific to each historic district, or subcommittees of the existing HPC to act as an informal homeowner's association. - Explore ways to prevent demolition by neglect, such as working with the SHPO to add to the 11.1 review process or to strengthen or act on Sec.
 46-42 of the historic preservation ordinance (Prevention of deterioration by neglect). - Explore solutions with the SHPO to provide emergency relief when a project is needed but requires 11.1 review.
 Emergency relief may be needed after a natural disaster damages a property and exterior maintenance is required to keep the historic property safe and functioning for the occupants. - Consider creating an overlay district that addresses the public realm of the historic districts and distinguishes them from other neighborhoods.
 For instance, extend the use of the historic streetlamps throughout the residential historic districts. - Consider any code barriers that make it difficult to split a large commercial space downtown into smaller tenant spaces, without compromising the historic integrity of the structure, in order to accommodate the changing needs of non-retail businesses. - Consider ways to encourage non-retail businesses to occupy upper floors in downtown buildings in order to reserve retail and active use spaces to the ground floor with windows.